-Built originally by Llywelyn thr Great, the castle consists of a long triangular enclosure separated into three courtyards by its inner ward.
+Built originally by Llywelyn the Great, the castle consists of a long triangular enclosure separated into three courtyards by its inner ward.
 An outer ward, guarded by walls and three towers was probably added by Llywellyn the Last.
-The castle was captured by Edward I in 1283 and extensively refortified., during which a tower was adapted for use by a catapult.
+The castle was captured by Edward I in 1283 and extensively refortified, during which a tower was adapted for use by a catapult.
+More on Criccieth Castle

 The charming town boasts a good selection of amenities and has two beaches, with promenades and Victorian terraces.
 Criccieth's most famous son was the British Prime Minister, David Lloyd George.
 The Lloyd George Museum at Llanystumdwy covers the life of the World War I Prime Minister.
 (Open :- Easter, May - Oct.)